Skip to content

 Using the FIAS interface, Opera PMS sends guest account information to HSG.
 HSG receives and stores guest data in its local authentication database.
 Guest records are continuously updated whenever room occupancy, guest status, check-out, or room transfers occur.

-The guest connects to the hotel's Wi-Fi SSID and is automatically redirected to the HSG captive portal page.
+The guest connects to the hotel's HSIA network (broadcast SSID) and is automatically redirected to the HSG captive portal page.
 The login form presents:

 • Room Number (username field)